kernelwernel/VMAware/README.md

 - Incredibly fast (takes around 1~5 milliseconds)
 - Memoized, meaning past results are cached and retrieved if ran again for performance benefits

+The library is currently a beta, so more improvements and cross-compatibility fixes are planned.

 <br>

 # Example 🧪